 Wire Stripper: https://amzn.to/2KOqxfU

 Please Note: these are affiliate links.
 I may make a commission if you buy the components through these links.
 I would appreciate your support in this way!

 PIR Sensor “Passive Infrared Sensor”:

 PIR stands for the Passive Infrared Sensor.
-PIR motion sensor is specially designed for the humans and animals detection.
-PIR sensor is commonly used in automatic lighting systems, security projects etc. The PIR sensor, as the one you can see in the image can be easily used with Arduino and other microcontrollers as well.
+PIR motion sensor is specially designed for humans and animal detection.
+PIR sensor is commonly used in automatic lighting systems, security projects, etc. The PIR sensor, like the one you can see in the image, can be easily used with Arduino and other microcontrollers as well.